Top 10 Jane Austen Locations In The UK

 Bath

-• The novels Northanger Abbey and Persuasion are both set in Bath.
+- The novels Northanger Abbey and Persuasion are both set in Bath, making it one of the most iconic places in Jane Austen novels.

-• The Jane Austen Festival also takes place here every year – complete with Regency dance lessons and Regency ball.
+- The Jane Austen festival Bath 2023 also takes place here every year – complete with Regency dance lessons and Regency ball, celebrating Bath’s Regency architecture and heritage.
+The Regency Costumed Promenade is one of the most special events of the whole weekend.

-• Take a walk in Sydney Gardens – the UK’s only surviving Regency pleasure gardens.
-Here you can walk the same steps that Jane would have walked while she was living here.
+- Take a walk in Sydney Gardens – the UK’s only surviving Regency pleasure gardens.
+Here, you can walk the same steps that Jane would have walked while she was living in Regency Bath.

-• Holboune Museum also gives a rich insight into the Regency society of Bath.
+- Holboune Museum also gives a rich insight into the Regency society of Bath that Austen experienced and wrote about.

-• Many Jane Austen adaptations are filmed here, as well as other Regency dramas such as Bridgerton.
-Even just walking around the town can help you feel more immersed in Austen’s world
+- Many Jane Austen adaptations are filmed here, as well as other Regency dramas such as Bridgerton.
+Even just walking around the town can help you feel more immersed in Austen’s world and the places in Jane Austen novels set in Bath like Northanger Abbey and Persuasion.

 Check out my post on the Jane Austen Centre in Bath here.